stereolith/fints-to-ynab/README.md

 Multiple bank accounts can be setup in the array `"fints"`.
 - **fints_endpoint**: This is the FinTS endpoint for your bank.
 An incomplete list of endpoints can be found [here](https://raw.githubusercontent.com/jhermsmeier/fints-institute-db/master/fints-institutes.json).
 - **ynab_account_id**: Transactions fetched from this bank account are assigned to this YNAB account.
 In YNAB's web interface on the account page this is the last ID in the URL.
+- **parse_paypal**: (optional): If `true`, the script tries to extract the merchant's name in PayPal transactions to avoid these transactions being assigned to the genreic *PayPal* payee.
+The memo of these transactions is set to *PayPal*.

 #### `"ynab"`
 - **access_token**: A YNAB API access token (Request it in the YNAB [developer settings](https://app.youneedabudget.com/settings/developer)).